liquiddesign/lqgraphi/README.md

 ## Functions
 - Auto types creation from PHP classes to TypeRegister (Storm entities)
-- Autoload of Queries and Mutations
+- Autoload of Queries, Mutations and Types from namespaces
-- Caching of schema
+- Caching of schema, persisted queries and mutations
 - Universal CRUD query, mutations and resolvers for generic generation and resolving
 - Recursive data fetcher of Storm entities from database based on requested query (highly optimized - makes only one query per entity class - simulating dataloader)